This is my reading list for books about applying kaizen principles in your life, as recommended by teachers, friends

 If you want to improve your life while becoming happier and more productive, then take the first step right now by reading this book.
-Anyone who thinks they don’t need to improve should also read this book to get to know the people who will defeat them in the game of life.
+Anyone who thinks they don’t need to improve should also read this book to know the people who will defeat them in the game of life.

 Who is running your life?
 It may seem a strange question to ask, and you may be inclined to answer automatically: “I am, of course.”
 However, when challenged to think about this question, the answer may not be so clear.
 Who is running your life?
 Is it you or your employer, government, friends and relatives, children or parents, or spouse?
 Maybe it is your fears and phobias, your lack of self-esteem and assertiveness, your lack of knowledge and experience, your poor ethics or poor memory, your ill health or constant debt?
 Are you running your life?

 This book guides individuals to employ Kaizen’s principles – the famous Japanese philosophy of continuous improvement – in achieving personal success.
 It provides a step-by-step approach enabling you to start right away.

 This book is about achieving positive, ethical results through constant self-improvement.
 Kaizen is an Anglo-Japanese philosophy of continuous improvement.
 It is about success based on one’s inner strength, which then expands outwards.

 That one doesn’t have to be an individual; it could be a corporation, an institution, or a whole society.
-Packed with fascinating quotations and insights, this book challenges readers to take control of their lives and take responsibility for the constant improvement of their personal and business achievements.
+Packed with fascinating quotations and insights, this book challenges readers to take control of their lives and take responsibility for constantly improving their personal and business achievements.

 Atomic Habits offers a proven framework for improving–every day.
 James Clear, one of the world’s leading experts on habit formation, reveals practical strategies that will teach you exactly how to form good habits, break bad ones, and master the tiny behaviours that lead to remarkable results.